22 Days Travel to western Tibet from Nepal

 Day 13: Drive to Darchen (250 Km):Tirthapuri hot-spring

 Drive from Zhada to Darchen.
 You will have a chance to have Tirthapuri hot-spring on the way.
 Prepare for trekking.
 Darchen was previously known as Lhara and still signposted as such.
-It was previously an important sheep station for nomads and their flocks and had only two permanent buildings; only one of which survived the Cultural Revolution and is now used to house Tibetan pilgrims.
+It was previously an important sheep station for nomads and their flocks and had only two permanent buildings.
+Now, it is used to house Tibetan pilgrims.

 Stay overnight at Darchen (Guesthouse)